daniel570/terraform-k8s-nginx/README.md

 export GOOGLE_REGION=europe-west1

-# Copy the contents of the "tunity-development.tf" from this repository source into the file, save and exit.
+# Copy the contents of the "tunity-provisioning.tf" from this repository source into the file, save and exit.

 vim tunity-provisioning.tf

-# Download and update necessary plugins.
+# Download and update Terraform necessary plugins.
 terraform init

 # Make sure everything is ready to apply.